akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 explicit through message passing, therefore it does not try to lie and emulate a leaky abstraction.
 This is a model that has been used with great success in Erlang and requires the users to design their applications around it.
-You can read more about this approach in the [Erlang documentation](https://erlang.org/faq/academic.html) (section 10.8 and 10.9), Akka follows it closely.
+You can read more about this approach in the [Erlang documentation](https://www.erlang.org/faq/academic.html) (section 10.8 and 10.9), Akka follows it closely.

-Another angle on this issue is that by providing only basic guarantees those use cases which do not need stronger reliability do not pay the cost of their implementation; it is always possible to add stronger reliability on top of basic ones, but it is not possible to retro-actively remove reliability in order to gain more performance.
+Another angle on this issue is that by providing only basic guarantees those use cases which do not need stronger reliability do not pay the cost of their implementation; it is always possible to add stronger reliability on top of basic ones, but it is not possible to retroactively remove reliability in order to gain more performance.

 <a id="message-ordering"></a>